ecky-l/wacl/README.md

-wasmtcl
+wacl
 =====

-This projects lets you compile tcl to Webassembly with emscripten.
+This is a distribution of Tcl and some extensions to Webassembly.
 The code is available under the 3-clause BSD license (see "LICENSE").
 It compiles the tcl library and exposes some C api calls.
-At runtime a Tcl interpreter is created and initialized, and the event loop is setup to run via emscripten\_set\_main\_loop (see opt/wasmtclAppInit.c).
-Furthermore there is an extension package "wasmtcl", which provides commands:
+At runtime a Tcl interpreter is created and initialized, and the event loop is setup to run via emscripten\_set\_main\_loop (see opt/waclAppInit.c).
+Furthermore there is an extension package "wacl", which provides commands:

-- wasmtcl::dom (with honors to Aidan Hobson's emtcl, where the code comes from)
+- wacl::dom (with honors to Aidan Hobson's emtcl, where the code comes from)
   * manipulate the browser dom
-- wasmtcl::jscall
+- wacl::jscall
-  * call prehooked javascript functions from wasmTcl
+  * call prehooked javascript functions from Wacl

 Currently supported is tcl - core\_8\_6\_6.
 It isTcl comes with a toy DOM library as a demo.
 See EXTRAS.